 Haiz, it has been donkey (maybe for 2016 just call it Monkey) years since I last saw any lady, especially a younger one, doing it.
 Perhaps it simply does not jive well with the fast pace of modern life.
 Also, these days, with computer-aided machines, even extremely complex patterns can be sewn and reproduced by the millions in perfection.

-One of the very popular and cheap hobbies of our childhood days was the rearing of fighting fish.
-We could not afford any aquarium, so the next best thing was a big jam bottle to keep these fishes – one only in each.
+One of the very popular hobbies of our childhood days was the rearing of Fighting Fish.
+We could not afford any aquarium, so the next best thing was a big bottle to keep these fishes – one only in each, otherwise they would kill each other from protracted fishy hormone rage.